-Procurement is an integral part of the project management process in Transport Scotland and consequently this activity is not undertaken by a centralised procurement function but instead carried out in a devolved manner by staff with appropriate skills and expertise who are members of specific project teams.
+Procurement is an integral part of the project management process in Transport Scotland and consequently this activity is not undertaken by a centralised procurement function, but instead carried out in a devolved manner by staff with appropriate skills and expertise who are members of specific project teams.

 The Scottish Procurement and Property Directorate of the Scottish Government controls the publication and dissemination of best practice, process and standards of procurement across the core Scottish Government and its Agencies, including Transport Scotland.
-The Scottish Government Procurement Policy Manual sets out the requirement for purchasing authority to be held by officials requiring to commit to entering into a contract.
-Purchasing authority is delegated to senior officials by Accountable Officers as considered appropriate.
+The Scottish Government's Procurement Policy Manual sets out the requirement for Delegated Purchasing Authority (DPA) to be held by officials who are responsible for entering into contracts for goods, services and works.
+DPA is designated to senior officials by Accountable Officers as considered appropriate.

 Transport Scotland's procurement governance hierarchy is shown overleaf in Figure 3.1.
-Transport Scotland's Chief Executive (Roy Brannen) is the accountable officer who is responsible for the propriety, effectiveness, efficiency and economy of procurement activity within the Agency.
-The Chief Executive has appointed the Director of Purchasing (Alasdair Graham) to hold purchasing authority for all procurement relating to the management and operation of Transport Scotland.
-The Director of Purchasing has been given authority to sub-delegate purchasing authority to Delegated Purchasing Authority (DPA) Holders in individual project teams within Transport Scotland as considered appropriate.
-Those who have been delegated purchasing authority by the Director of Purchasing are empowered to contractually commit Transport Scotland to enter into a contract and agree changes to an existing contract affecting the financial or legal terms and conditions.
+Transport Scotland's Chief Executive (Roy Brannen) is the accountable officer who is responsible for the propriety, effectiveness, efficiency and economy of procurement activity within the agency.
+The Chief Executive has appointed the Director of Purchasing to hold purchasing authority for all procurement relating to the management and operation of Transport Scotland.
+The Director of Purchasing is supported by the Depute Director of Purchasing.
+The Director of Purchasing has been given authority to sub-delegate purchasing authority to DPA holders in individual project teams within Transport Scotland as considered appropriate.
+DPA holders are empowered to prepare terms to contractually commit Transport Scotland to enter into a contract and agree changes to an existing contract affecting the financial or legal terms and conditions.
 Levels of purchasing authority may vary depending on the role requirements and the type and value of contracts.

-The Director of Purchasing is supported in his duties by the Deputy Director of Purchasing.
 The Director of Purchasing meets biannually with the Director of Procurement and Property from the Scottish Government's Scottish Procurement and Property Directorate to discuss procurement-related issues.